-- (a) If your Organisation is: - (i) a TEI, you must provide information on all student services fees through your annual report; or - (ii) a registered PTE, you must provide information on all student services fees through a written report to learners.
+- (a) If your Organisation is: - (i) a TEI, you must provide information on all student services fees through your annual report; or - (ii) a Registered PTE, you must: - A. provide information on all student services fees through a written report to learners; - B. provide us with a copy of that written report no later than 14 days after it is provided to learners by sending the copy: